Real Estate

 Maximum Acceptable Concentration for Drinking Water in Canada = 0.005 mg/L according to the new reporting limit for lead for the Canadian Drinking Water Quality Guidelines update as of April 2019.

 Lead in drinking water has no taste, smell, or color.
-It can only be detected through a chemical water test for lead.
+Only a chemical water test can detect lead in drinking water.

 The Guidelines for Canadian Drinking Water Quality set a (MAC) maximum acceptable concentration of 0.005 mg/L (5 parts per billion) for total lead in drinking water, measured at the tap.
 Every effort should be made to maintain acceptable lead levels in drinking water in British Columbia.

-NOTE: To help understand these concentrations – One part per billion (ppb) is like one second in 32 years, or one penny in $10 million.
-So our example would be 5 ppb is like 5 pennies in $10 million.
+NOTE: To better understand these concentrations, consider that one part per billion (ppb) is equivalent to one second in 32 years or one penny in $10 million.
+In our example, 5 ppb is equivalent to 5 pennies in $10 million.

 Lead dissolved in water has no taste, smell, or color.
 It can only be detected through a chemical test.